Etude 6: Whisper Tones

 Whispering the Flute

 When performing the whisper tone on the flute, we can use the same image of whispering towards a person several meters away.
 We blow the flute with extremely few air.
 Without creating a full vibration inside the flute, we now ‘whisper’ the flute sound away from us towards the listeners ear.
 Naturally, we will take great care for how exactly we produce the sound.
 This makes us sensitive to the small details in the sound itself as well as to the special actions inside our body, especially concerning the breath support, the throat, the mouth-cavity and the lips.
-I am sure you will recognize this when you study the whisper tone yourself.
+I am sure you will recognise this when you study the whisper tone yourself.

 In theory, all flute sounds can also be played as a whisper tone.
-However we do have our limits concerning vocalization, simply because we have a natural limit in shaping the mouth cavity to both extremely small (a very sharp [ee]) as well as extremely wide (a very open [o]).
+However we do have our limits concerning vocalisation, simply because we have a natural limit in shaping the mouth cavity to both extremely small (a very sharp [ee]) as well as extremely wide (a very open [o]).
 So this explains also why there are limitations on playing whisper tones in the lowest as well as the highest registers.
 Like always, by studying one can extend these limits.

 Playing your first Whisper Tone